 The District issued public notifications soliciting public input during the preparation of 2020 UWMP and the WSCP.
-On XX XXX 2021 and XX XXX 2021, the District published a notice in \\\\ informing the public that the 2020 UWMP and WSCP would be available for public review on the District's website, consistent with requirements of California Government Code 6066.
-The notice also informed the public that the 2020 UWMP and WSCP public hearing would be held virtually on 15 July 2021.
-A copy of this notice is included in Appendix E.
+On 1 June 2021 and 7 June 2021, the District published a notice in the Marin Independent Journal informing the public that the 2020 UWMP and WSCP would be available for public review on the District's website, consistent with requirements of California Government Code 6066.
+The notice also informed the public that the 2020 UWMP and WSCP public hearing would be held virtually on 15 June 2021.
+Copies of these notices are included in Appendix E.